Realism (international relations): Common assumptions

-Realists think that mankind is not inherently benevolent but rather self-centered and competitive.
+Realists believe that mankind is not inherently benevolent but rather self-centered and competitive.
 This perspective, which is shared by theorists such as Thomas Hobbes, views human nature as egocentric (not necessarily selfish) and conflictual unless there exist conditions under which humans may coexist.
 It is also disposed of the notion that an individual's intuitive nature is made up of anarchy.
 In regards to self-interest, these individuals are self-reliant and are motivated in seeking more power.
 They are also believed to be fearful.
 This view contrasts with the approach of liberalism to international relations.

-The state emphasises an interest in accumulating power to ensure security in an anarchic world.
+The state emphasizes an interest in accumulating power to ensure security in an anarchic world.
 Power is a concept primarily thought of in terms of material resources necessary to induce harm or coerce other states (to fight and win wars).
 The use of power places an emphasis on coercive tactics being acceptable to either accomplish something in the national interest or avoid something inimical to the national interest.
 The state is the most important actor under realism.
 It is unitary and autonomous because it speaks and acts with one voice.
 The power of the state is understood in terms of its military capabilities.
 A key concept under realism is the international distribution of power referred to as system polarity.
 Polarity refers to the number of blocs of states that exert power in an international system.
 A multipolar system is composed of three or more blocs, a bipolar system is composed of two blocs, and a unipolar system is dominated by a single power or hegemon.
 Under unipolarity realism predicts that states will band together to oppose the hegemon and restore a balance of power.
 Although all states seek hegemony under realism as the only way to ensure their own security, other states in the system are incentivised to prevent the emergence of a hegemon through balancing.